gdeest/gdeest.github.io-src/posts/2016-12-10-category-theory-in-coq-part-1.markdown

 features many such facilities.
 While they may be be daunting at first and make Coq programs hard to understand for a novice, they can greatly improve readability.

+That implicitness is limited to the rest of the definition, though.
+For a reason I don't fully understand, arguments *a*, *b* and *c* are *explicit* outside that scope.

 We now proceed to define the axioms of a category: